Murrah High School

 Murrah High School is a public high school located in Jackson, Mississippi, United States.
 It is a part of the Jackson Public School District.

 History

 Prior to desegregation in the 1960s, the school was majority white.
 Donna Ladd, in an article in the Jackson Free Press, described it as one of several "jewels in the crown of white Jackson back before forced integration—in a time when white conservatives abundantly funded public schools and extracurricular activities with tax money for their own."
 Jackson schools integrated by law as per Derek Jerome Singleton vs. the Jackson Public School District, decided in 1969.

 Demographics

-There are 1,600 students enrolled at Murrah High School.
-The racial makeup of the school is 93.52% African American, 0.59% Asian, 0.44% Hispanic, 0.15% Native American, and 5.30% White.
+1,362 students were enrolled at Murrah High School in the 2021-2022 school.
+The racial makeup of the school is 94.20% African American, 2.35% Hispanic, 1.84% Two or More Races, and 1.62% White.

 Name

 Murrah High School and Murrah Hall at Millsaps College were named after William Belton Murrah.

 William Belton Murrah (1852-1925) was an American bishop in the Methodist Episcopal Church South elected in 1910.
 Born in Pickensville, Alabama, he was educated at Southern University (now Birmingham-Southern College) in Greensboro, Alabama, and at Centenary College in Jackson, Louisiana.
 In 1897 Murrah received his LLD from Wofford College in South Carolina.
 Before his election to the Episcopacy, he served from 1890 to 1910 as the first president of Millsaps College in Jackson.
 Murrah High School and Murrah Hall at Millsaps College were named after him.